 The community service area of the Colegio’s Extension Services was expanded to include not only the immediate residents of Intramuros where Letran is located, but also to other poor communities in Metro Manila and as far as the Babuyanes Group of Islands.

-In the year 2004, as Letran played a vital role in social development, the name Extension Services was changed to Center for Community Development.
+In the year 2004, as Letran played a vital role in social development, the name Extension Services was changed to Community Extension Department.
 The school is seen here as an institution committed to freely devoting its resources for the sake of others through its community involvement program directed towards the promotion of sustained improvement of the quality of life of the Filipino Poor.
-Through the leadership of Mr. Ronald Dugang, the first director of the Center for Community Development, the Letran BuildHOPE Program was formulated.
+Through the leadership of Mr. Ronald Dugang, the first director of the Community Extension Department, the Letran BuildHOPE Program was formulated.
 It identified three modes of engagements to the community: PUNLAD, the colegio’s response to the development of partner urban communities PANDARAL, is the assistance to partner public schools and MISYON, the commitment of the Colegio to rural communities particularly to the mission areas of the Dominican Province of the Philippines.

 In April 2007, Rev. Fr.
 Tamerlane R. Lana, O.P. was elected rector and president of Letran Intramuros and Abucay campuses.
 Community development was one of the important things he considered for the 12-year strategic plan in the attainment of university status and the preparation for the quadricentennial celebration in 2020.

 In 2011, commencing the second term of Rev. Fr.
 Tamerlane R. Lana as rector and president, a challenge was posted to the Letran Community to live up a balanced Arriba Spirit, that is integrating Diakonia (Service) with Kerygma (Preaching) and Liturgia (Celebration).
 Consequently, it demanded a review of the existing community development program.
 Thus, the revision which gave birth to the Letran BuildHOPES Community Development Program.